-The Jewish quarter (Židovská čtvrť) is a small area known as Josefov, named after Emperor Josef II, whose reforms helped to ease living conditions for the Jews (the Jewish Quarter contains the remains of Prague’s former Jewish ghetto).
-Josefov lies between the Old Town Square and the Vltava River.
+The Jewish quarter is a small area known as Josefov, named after Emperor Josef II, whose reforms helped to ease living conditions for the Jews (the Jewish Quarter contains the remains of Prague’s former Jewish ghetto).
+Josefov lies between Old Town Square and the Vltava River.

-The Jewish Museum today manages seven separate sites in Josefov, the remnants of the old settlement – amongst them the Jewish Town Hall and the Old Jewish cemetery, the most remarkable in Europe.
-Most sights are open daily from 9.30am-6pm but closed on Jewish holidays.
-Recommendation: avoid this quarter on Saturdays, because of the Sabbath on this day.
+Today, the Jewish Museum manages seven separate sites in Josefov, the remnants of the old settlement – amongst them the Jewish Town Hall and the Old Jewish cemetery, the most remarkable in Europe.
+Most sights are open daily from 9.30 am-6 pm but closed on Jewish holidays.
+Recommendation: avoid this quarter on Saturdays because of the Sabbath on this day.

 Klaus Synagogue – dates back to 1680 and offers an exhibition on Jewish traditions and customs.

 Spanish Synagogue – with its ‘Moorish’ design, this is a visually very striking synagogue.
-The synagogue hosts an exhibition about the history of Jews since emancipation to the present.
+The synagogue hosts an exhibition about the history of Jews from emancipation to the present.

 Pinkas Synagogue – established in 1475, this houses a memorial to the victims of Nazism.

-Maisel Synagogue – houses displays on the history of Jews in Bohemia and Moravia.
+Maisel Synagogue – houses display the history of Jews in Bohemia and Moravia.

 Former Ceremonial Hall – this baroque building with a distinctive green steeple displays Jewish traditions and customs.